 The Medicare Part D Coverage Gap (“Donut Hole”) Made Simple

-When it comes to Medicare prescription drug coverage, you may have questions surrounding the Medicare Part D coverage gap, also known as the “donut hole.”
+When it comes to Medicare prescription drug coverage, you might have questions surrounding the Medicare Part D coverage gap, also known as the “donut hole.”
 The coverage gap is a temporary limit on what most Medicare Part D Prescription Drug Plans or Medicare Advantage Prescription Drug plans pay for prescription drug costs.
 While you’re in the coverage gap, you might pay higher costs for brand-name and generic drugs.

 The coverage gap applies to both stand-alone Medicare Prescription Drug Plans and Medicare Advantage Prescription Drug plans, but not everyone enters it.
 If you’re currently taking medications or concerned about lowering your prescription drug costs, it may be helpful for you to understand what the coverage gap is and how to avoid it.